 People hate parting with the monies extorted from them by bribe seekers.
 Yes, they do!
 Most of the petty corruption is extortion.
 People even hate paying taxes.
 Common sense and rationality will prove this to be correct, effortlessly.
 Followers have no power, and the one in authority is, as a rule, the prime mover in a corrupt transaction .
 Followers mostly have no choice in the arena of corruption and often a lot to lose.
 Corporations seeking disproportionate access to state resources corruptly and the corruption of politicians/executives do not exist for those who believe corruption is a problem of followers.

 Power relations between leaders and followers are the stuff of downward causation, the boss pronounces, and the followers obey.
-This happens even to very “enlightened” people.
-Upward causation is possible whereby followers influence leaders in cases such as elections in which voting corrupt leaders out of office is possible but it is only a small part of leader – follower power relations and often inconsequential.
+It happens even to very “enlightened” people.
+Upward causation is possible whereby followers influence leaders in cases such as elections in which voting corrupt leaders out of office is possible, but it is only a small part of leader-follower power relations and often inconsequential.

-Notions of an ‘uncorrupted politics’ is faulty according to Mark Philp ; there is no society free from corruption.
+Notions of an ‘uncorrupted politics’ is faulty, according to Mark Philp ; there is no society free from corruption.
 Has there ever been an incorruptible leader that did not emerge from a corrupt society?
 Gerald Caiden states that the spotlight on corruption as a public phenomenon is a recent thing, corrupt societies and leaders are as old as civilisation itself.
 Robert Nield persuasively proposes that North-western Europe is unusual in being relatively very clean compared to elsewhere on the globe with regards to corruption, not because of the goodness of the leaders but due to the existential threat of ever imminent war from neighbouring countries in Europe necessitating efficient [militarily organised] governments.
 Such good work was the endeavour of leaders supported by followers, not the other way round.